ideesculture/Contribuer/README.md

 Plugin activation

+`allow_anonymous_contributions = 0`

+Restrict contributions to already logged user, most of the time proper value

 `type_id = 31`

 Single object type id for insertion.
 No text based value here, but the ID of the object_types value you want to use.
 Better to be done in the future.